 In a general business inspection report conducted by the FSC in 2013, Cathay Life was found to have violated the Insurance Act.
-The findings were
+The findings were as follows: (1) Interests on loans granted against customers' insurance policies were not

-(1) Interests on loans granted against customers' insurance policies were not (1) Interests on loans granted against customers' insurance policies were not accounted properly.
+- Interests on loans granted against customers' insurance policies were not accounted properly.
 The amount of interests accrued was not posted correctly into Interest Receivables; general ledger accounts were not reconciled with the sum of sub-ledger accounts at the end of each month; and impairment assessments were not performed thoroughly on Other Receivables.
 These flaws had the potential to cause significant differences in financial reports and affect the accuracy of financial reporting.
-(2) Some of the bare lands were not accounted: Real estate properties were found to be partially self exercited partially leaded the causing and partially leaded the par found to be partially self-occupied and partially leased; the subsidiary did not account for investment properties based on the actual area used.
+Some of the bare lands were not accounted: Real estate properties were found to be performed upper devined and partially used the ubgriding did not - found to be partially self-occupied and partially leased; the subsidiary did not account for investment properties based on the actual area used.
+There were cases where real estate properties based on the actual added.
 There were cases where real estate properties were converted to different categories, but the subsidiary did not have detailed procedures to ensure the legitimacy and appropriateness of such changes.
-Furthermore, the change of accounting category should be approved by the board of directors.

-(3) The subsidiary was found to have engaged in a finite reinsurance arrangement without seeking prior approval from the authority.
+Furthermore, the change of accounting category should be approved by the board of directors. - (3) The subsidiary was found to have engaged in a finite reinsurance arrange-ment without seeking prior approval from the authority.
 A fine of NT\$21 million was imposed for the above violations.

-A former employee of CUB was found to have downloaded customers' personal A former employee of CUB was found to have downloaded customers' personal information onto a private storage device, which indicated lack of internal control over the use of customers' information and constituted a violation against Article 45-1, Paragraph 1 of the Banking Act, for which the subsidiary was fined NT\$3 million under Article 129, Subparagraph 7 of the act.
+A former employee of CUB was found to have downloaded customers' personal A former employee of CUB was found to have downloaded customers personal information onto a private storage device, which indicated lack of internal control over the use of customers' information and constituted a violation against Article 45-1, Paragraph 1 of the Banking Act, for which the subsidiary was fined NT\$3 million under Article 129, Subparagraph 7 of the act.